From the 12th to the 17th of July of 2021, Hangar hosts the Summer program of Biofriction.

 Carers_Facilitators: Helen Torres and Possible Bodies

-Day 6 – Saturday, July the 17th: Conclusions: Final comments and sum up of the themes and the transfer of knowledge learned during the summer Lab.
+Day 6 – Saturday, July the 17th: Conclusions: Final comments and sum up of the themes and the transfer of knowledge learned during the Summer Program.
 Future plans and alliances?

 Date and Venue: 12th to 17th of July 2021, Hangar, Barcelona.